• Skip to primary navigation

 Just updated.
 Thank you!

-2. Kristina Hamilton
+Kristina Hamilton says

 This recipe is fantastic!
 Very easy to make and I couldn’t help but eat a few before putting them in the pasta sauce 😆 Made zero modifications 👍🏼 I was also very excited to see there are air fryer instructions!
 (Which is so convenient in my opinion) Will definitely make again but double batch to freeze for later!
 Thank you for the yummy vegan recipe !!
 I also saw your Vegan MABO Recipe which I’m sooo excited about.
 My mom is also a Japanese and I grew up eating this dish.
 I can’t wait to make it 💓